-COURSE CODE & TITLE: C 201 - FINANCIAL MANAGEMENT
+COURSE CODE & TITLE : C 201 - FINANCIAL MANAGEMENT I. Course Description:

 Financial management explores the core finance principles and theories and relates them to the practical world with the help of several pedagogical tools that help manage an organization's money.
 It practices create organizational value by allocating scare resources among various business opportunities.
 It helps in the execution and supervision of organizational business policies.
 The importance of sound financial management practices cannot be stressed more in an ever-changing global economy.
+II.
+Objectives:

-- 1. Understand how finance is optimally managed in a corporate entity. - 2.
-To understand the process of wealth maximization of shareholders - 3.
+- a.
+Understand how finance is optimally managed in a corporate entity. - b.
+To understand the process of wealth maximization of shareholders - c.
 To learn the technique of capital budgeting

-Unit I: Introduction to Financial Management: Overview of Financial Management, Financial Decisions, Profit Maximisation Vs Wealth Maximisation, Finance Functions, , Agency Problem, Relationship of Finance with other Disciplines, Role of Modern Finance Manager
+Unit I: Introduction to Financial Management: Overview of Financial Management, Financial Decisions, Profit Maximisation Vs Wealth Maximisation, Finance Functions, , Agency Problem, Relationship of Finance with other Disciplines, Role of Modern Finance Manager, Indian Finance system & Financial Market

 Unit II: Financial Analysis and Planning: Analysis of Financial Statements: Financial ratios, Uses and Problems of Financial Statement Analysis, Standardized Financial Statements, Application of Financial Analysis, Uses and Problems of Financial Statement Analysis.

-Financial Planning and Forecasting: Introduction to Finance Planning and Forecasting
+Financial Planning and Forecasting: Introduction to Finance Planning and Forecasting, Financial Reporting statement & analysis, corporate Finance